sammulto/DogDates/README.md

 * Match with a user (unlock the ability to view extra user information)
 * View users you've matched with

+##  Non-functional feature
+* API can handle 1000 requests per minute (in a single node backend setup)

 ## Languages and Tools
 * Front end: React
 * Backend: Node.js, Express